Optimize WordPress Website Speed (LiteSpeed Plugin)

 Step 1: Install LiteSpeed Cache Plugin

-• Login to WordPress admin side.
+• Log in to the WordPress admin dashboard.

-• Type "LiteSpeed Cache" in search box.
+• Type "LiteSpeed Cache" in the search box.

 • After the plugin has been installed, click "Activate" to activate the plugin.